ComradDoge/DogeEU4/README.md

 # Fix the diplomatic efficiency to not appear in vanilla, seperate into two.
 # Add depressed_ruler, ck2 type shit
+# when campaign leaves age of discovery, nerf adaptive combat terrain bonus to 1
+# update the balanced books on the wiki

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>